Jennifer Howze shares her story of what happened to her family and her life when she discovered her husband was gambling.

 His eyes flicked up at me.

-In the end I stopped guessing and he told me: six figures, more than his annual salary.
+In the end I stopped guessing and he told me: six figures, more than my annual salary.
 Somehow my pint glass was empty.
 The next round, I ordered a whiskey.

 A YouGov survey commissioned by the charity GambleAware estimated up to nearly 1.4 million people in Great Britain are problem gamblers.
 Close to a quarter of gamblers do it online.
 And as many as 3.6 million people have been negatively affected by someone else’s gambling problem, the report says.